petriliuska/relevanssi-stubs/README.md

 # Relevanssi stubs

-Stub definitions for free version of [Relevanssi](https://www.relevanssi.com/).
+Stub definitions for the free version of [Relevanssi](https://www.relevanssi.com/).
-Stubs are generated using [php-stubs/generator](https://github.com/php-stubs/generator).
+These stubs are generated using [php-stubs/generator](https://github.com/php-stubs/generator).

 ## Installation